Zheng Saisai: 2008–12: WTA Tour debut & top 100 in doubles

-2013–15: Progress, Australian Open SF in doubles
+2013–15: Australian Open semifinal in doubles

-Zheng had a strong start of the year, reaching Australian Open doubles semifinal as her first significant Grand Slam result.
-In that semifinal match, she partnered with Varvara Lepchenko and they were defeated by Australians Ashleigh Barty and Casey Dellacqua, in straight sets.
-She still do not shine in singles, but continued with good performances in doubles, reaching later quarterfinal at the French Open, also with Lepchenko, where they were defeated by top-seeded Italian duo Sara Errani and Roberta Vinci, in straight sets.
-In August, she made huge progress in singles, reaching the final of the Suzhou Open, but lost to Shahar Peer.
+Zheng had a strong start of the year, reaching Australian Open doubles semifinal as her first significant major result.
+In that semifinal match, she partnered with Varvara Lepchenko, and they were defeated by Australians Ashleigh Barty and Casey Dellacqua, in straight sets.
+She still do not shine in singles, but continued with good performances in doubles, reaching quarterfinals at the French Open, also with Lepchenko, where they were defeated by top-seeded Italian duo Sara Errani and Roberta Vinci, in straight sets.
+In August, she made progress in singles, reaching the final of the Suzhou Ladies Open, but lost to Shahar Peer.
 By the end of the year, in singles, she reached two WTA 125 quarterfinals, in Nanjing and Taipei, while at both those tournaments she reached semifinals in doubles.
 She also reached semifinal of the International-level Japan Women's Open in doubles.
 In the doubles ranking, Zheng debut in the top 50 in doubles, getting to place 49 in March, and then rose to No. 38, that also was her year-end ranking.
 In singles, she made ups and downs in the rankings, but spent whole year inside top 200.
 She finished the year as world No. 162.